mcamara/laravel-localization/README.md

 ```
 In order to active it, you just have to attach this filter to the routes you want to be accessible localized.

+If you want to hide the default language but always show other languages in the url, switch the 'hideDefaultLanguageInRoute' config value to true.
+Once it's true, if the default language is english all url containing /en/ would be redirected to the same url without this fragment but mantaining the language (all the website will be in english).

 ## Helpers

 This package comes with some useful functions, like: